Smithsonian/soundburst/readMe.txt

 4. Once the code is downloaded, unzip the file.

 5. Once the file is unzipped, double click on soundBurst-site.Rproj.
 This will open RStudio.
 Click on installPackagesMac-Linux.r from the bottom right pane.
 In the top left pane, highlight all text and click the button "Run."
 This installs the necessary packages for the app to run.
-> Note that you might need to "Install additional tools".
-Just click "yes" if asked.
+> Note if you receive a question about updating packages, simply select "No".

 6. Next, open server.R file from the bottom right pane.
 Click "Run App" in the top left pane to launch the application.